cran-task-views/TimeSeries/TimeSeries.md

     series to a higher frequency series.
     Time series disaggregation is also provided by
     `r pkg("TSdisaggregation")`, `r pkg("tsdisagg2")` and `r pkg("disaggR")`.
--   `r pkg("TimeProjection")` extracts useful time
-    components of a date object, such as day of week, weekend, holiday, day of month, etc, and put it in a data frame.

 ### Time Series Classes